openlawteam/tribute-ui/CONTRIBUTING.md

 When creating an issue, explain the problem and include additional details to help maintainers reproduce the problem:

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining what you are trying to do with molochv3-ui.
+For example, start by explaining what you are trying to do with tribute-ui.
 When listing steps, **don't just say what you did, but explain how you did it**.
 - **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 - **Explain which behavior you expected to see instead and why.**